MSCantrell/RedRumRunner/prompt_plan.md

    - Folder structure for mods
    - Load order management
    - Content overriding
-3. Implement validation for loaded content
+3. Implement validation for loaded content using Python's JSON schema
 4. Add documentation for the JSON formats

+Use Python's json module for loading and saving content.
 This system should allow the game's content to be extended or replaced without changing the core code, supporting the modding goals outlined in the specification.
 ```

-#### Prompt 24: Example Mod Implementation
+### Prompt 24: Example Mod Implementation

 ```
 Create an example mod for RedRumRunner to demonstrate modding capabilities: